The Purpose of a Business is to Create Value

 The American Marketing Association defines marketing as the activity, set of institutions, and processes for creating, communicating, delivering, and exchange offerings that have value for customers, clients, partners, and society at large.

-Since market success, at the strategic level, is a result of creating superior value for customers, doing so is carried-out through the value proposition, which simply defines the value of a brand offering for a target market.
-Marketers seeking to design relevant value propositions for their brands must first understand the value exchange — value-based relationships — and define the relationships between the customers, collaborators, company, and competitors in any given market.
+Since market success, at the strategic level, results from creating superior value for customers, it is the function of the value proposition to define the value of a brand offering for a target market.
+Marketers seeking to design relevant value propositions for their brands must first understand the value—exchange—value-based relationships and define the relationships between the customers, collaborators, company, and competitors in any given market.

-As an example, consider the relationship a manufacturer has with a retailer and the relationship the retailer has with the target customer.
+For example, consider the relationship a manufacturer has with a retailer and the relationship the retailer has with the target customer.
 The retailer (a collaborator) partners with the manufacturer (the company) to deliver products (a value) to the target customer.
-The customer receives value from the manufacturer by way of the product and value from the retailer by way of delivery and service of the product.
+The customer receives value from the manufacturer by way of the product and the retailer’s value through the product’s delivery and service.
 Both the manufacturer and retailer receive value from the customer through the revenue generated by the customer.
-Additionally, the retailer receives value from the manufacturer through varied trade promotions granted by the manufacturer.
-The manufacturer receives value from the retailer through the services performed by the retailer on behalf of the manufacturer, i.e. product advertising and promotions (See diagram below).
+Additionally, the retailer gets value from the manufacturer through varied trade promotions granted by the manufacturer.
+The manufacturer receives the retailer’s benefit through the retailer’s services on behalf of the manufacturer, i.e., product advertising and promotions (See diagram below).

-The symbiotic relationship among the company, collaborators, and customers reflects only the company side of the value exchange.
+The company, collaborators, and customers’ symbiotic relationship reflect only the company side of the value exchange.
 Marketers need to be aware of competitors who often work with the same collaborators and target the same customers.
-Both the competitors and company’s value exchange are balanced.
-Thus, to be successful, marketers must craft optimal value propositions —value that is balanced — for customers, collaborators, and the company.
+Both the competitors and the company’s value exchange are balanced.
+Thus, to be successful, marketers must craft the optimal value proposition —balanced value — for customers, collaborators, and the company.

-Before a balanced value proposition is created, the marketer must evaluate the market potential of an offering by answering three critical questions:
+Before creating a balanced value proposition, the marketer must evaluate the market potential of an offering by answering three critical questions:

 - Does the offering create superior value for target customers relative to the competitive offerings?
 In other words, are the products and services offered perceived to be superior to that of the competition?

-- Does the offering create superior value for the company’s collaborators relative to what the competition is offering?
-Is the manufacturer (the company) providing a better overall value to the retailers in the way of incentives or bonuses than the competition?
+- Does the offering create excellent value for the company’s collaborators relative to what the competition is offering?
+Is the manufacturer providing a better overall value to the retailers?

-- Does the offering create superior value for the company relative to the other options the company must generate in order to pursue this offering?
-Does the value the company receives outweigh the costs to deliver the product or service?
+- Does the offering create superior value for the company relative to the other options the company must generate to pursue this offering?
+Does the benefit the company receives outweigh the costs to deliver the product or service?

-In a recent survey on MarketingCharts.com, 87% of global brand managers and CMOs agreed that an aspect of their overall brand strategy is to include brand story and value propositions as part of their strategies.
-Yet, less than half (46%) claimed to have a deep understanding of their audience personas, the very thing that helps marketers identify customer values that lead to the creation of effective value propositions.
+In a survey on MarketingCharts.com, 87% of global brand managers and CMOs agreed that an aspect of their overall brand strategy is to include a brand story and value propositions.
+Less than half (46%) claimed to have a deep understanding of their audience personas, helping marketers identify customer values that lead to compelling value propositions.

-To truly develop the optimum value proposition, marketers need to fully understand their target audience; personas, then be able to answer the three critical questions (above) surrounding an offering.
-If the company’s offerings create superior value for the customer, collaborator, and company relative to the competitors — and to other options, the company must generate in order to provide the offering — then the company is positioned to achieve market superiority.
+To truly develop the optimal value proposition, marketers need to fully understand their target audience and customer personas.
+Then, they need to be able to answer the three critical questions (above) surrounding an offering.
+If the company’s offerings create superior value for the customer, collaborator, and company relative to the competitors and other options, the company must generate to provide the offering — then the company is positioned to achieve market superiority.